 Measure and cut the jeans

 I started by measuring and cutting the denim.
-Lie the jeans flat with the front of the jeans facing down.
-Measure across them from hip to hip and from waist to below the pocket. to determine how long a piece of wood I needed to cut.
+Firstly, lie the jeans flat with the front of the jeans facing down.
+Then measure across them from hip to hip and from waist to below the pocket.
+To determine how long a piece of wood I needed to cut.
 Remember you need about 1.25″ overlap to be able to staple the jeans to the back of the board.
 You want to “harvest” the back part of the jeans.

 Cut down the wood